superstes/growautomation/docs/source/basic/bugs.rst

 Note the following in the ticket email:

 - What action did you perform as the error occurred? (*if any*)
-- Export the current config and attach it to the email:
+- Export the current config and attach it to the issue/ticket:

   |system_export|